1906 Philadelphia Athletics season

 The 1906 Philadelphia Athletics season involved the A's finishing fourth in the American League with a record of 78 wins and 67 losses.

 Preseason

 1906 Philadelphia City Series

-The Athletics played five of nine scheduled games against the Philadelphia Phillies for the local championship in the pre-season city series.
+The Athletics played five of nine scheduled games against the Philadelphia Phillies for the local championship in the preseason city series.
 The Athletics defeated the Phillies, 4 games to 1.

 The A's moved to 18-15 against the Phillies after the 1906 series.